LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 This concludes the proof. ◻

 # Convolutions and regularization

-The convolution of two functions $f,g$ can be thought of as "blurring."
+The convolution of two functions $f,g$ can be thought of as "blurring"
 $f$ by averaging it against $g$.
 In the case where $g$ is smooth, this blurring has the effect of smoothing out any sharp edges and irregularities in $f$.
 This allows us to approximate irregular functions by smooth ones and serves as an important technical tool in our analysis.

 **Definition 16** (Convolution of functions).
 Given $f$ and $g$ we define the **convolution** of $f,g$ to be the function $f \star g$

 <div>
 $$\begin{align}